kugared94/Mad-Mover-project/README.md

 **Mad's Mover.**

-Mad's Lab is a company that serve multiple service to the customer in architecture and web design field.
+Mad's Mover is a company that serve multiple service to the customer in architecture and web design field.

 ## Table of contents
 * [Ux](#Ux)